Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • Any specific precautions to be observed, especially regarding sampling of sterile or hazardous material.

-• There shall be Standard Operating Procedures describing information detail of the batch (lot) numbering found out to ensure that every batch of intermediate, bulk, or finished product is identified with a specific batch number.
+• Standard Operating Procedures shall describe the detailed information of batch (lot) numbering to ensure that every batch of intermediate, bulk, or finished product carries a specific batch number.

-• Batch numbering standard operating procedures applied to a processing stage and the respective packaging stage shall be the same or traceable to demonstrate that they belong to one homogenous mix.
+• The batch numbering Standard Operating Procedures applied to a processing stage and the respective packaging stage must be the same or traceable to show that they belong to one homogenous mix.

-• Batch number allocation shall be immediately recorded during a logbook or by an electronic processing system.
-The record shall include the date of allocation, product identity, and size of the batch.
+• The allocation of batch numbers must be immediately recorded in a logbook or through an electronic processing system.
+The record should include the allocation date, product identity, and batch size.

-For Good Documentation Practice, There shall be written procedures for testing materials and products at different stages of manufacture, describing the methods and equipment to be used.
-The tests performed shall be recorded.
+Written procedures should exist for testing materials and products at various stages of manufacture, detailing the methods and equipment to use.
+Record the tests conducted.

 • The records shall include the following data: